Publications on Edwin Osgood Grover

 A history of the Winter Park Public Library with a brief chapter on Edwin Grover's involvement in founding the Hannibal Square Library (p 16).

 - Pittenger, Gwynette Grier: “Edwin Osgood Grover: Emersonian Professor of Books.”
 Thesis, Univ.
 North Carolina, Chapel Hill, 1968.
 The first academic account of Grover's accomplishments as Professor of Books.
-Guinevere Grier did not know Dr. Grover, but she knew Frances Grover and had access to the Grover collection at the Olin Archives.
+Guinevere Grier, a Rollins alum, did not know Dr. Grover, but she knew Frances Grover and had access to the Grover collection at the Olin Archives.

 - Rice, John A.: “I came out of the Eighteenth Century.”
 Harper and Brothers, NY 1942 and (2nd Ed) University of South Carolina Press, Columbia, SC, 2014.
 John Rice's autobiographical account that contains a chapter "Holt was Rollins" describing his time in Winter Park with some satirical inaccuracies that bothered Edwin Grover quite a bit.